Here is some background information about stem cells.

 Stem cells have two characteristics that differentiate them from other types of cells:

-- Stem cells are unspecialized cells that replicate themselves for long periods through cell division.
+- They are unspecialized cells that can replicate themselves through cell division over long periods of time.

-- Under certain physiologic or experimental conditions, stem cells can be induced to become mature cells with special functions such as the beating cells of the heart muscle or insulin-producing cells of the pancreas.
+- Stem cells can be manipulated, under certain conditions, to become mature cells with special functions, such as the beating cells of the heart muscle or insulin-producing cells of the pancreas.

 - Pluripotent stem cells (ex: embryonic stem cells) can give rise to any type of cell in the body.
 These cells are like blank slates, and they have the potential to turn into any type of cell.